dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    MET_BIN_DIR
      The directory of the MET executables.
 Used to get the full path of the MET executable when calling from METplus Wrappers.

      | *Used by:*  All
      | *Family:*  [dir]
-     | *Default:* {MET_INSTALL_DIR}/bin
+     | *Default:*  Varies

    MISSING_VAL
      .. warning:: **DEPRECATED:** Please use :term:`TC_PAIRS_MISSING_VAL`.